 8. Is it ok to give my child an adult dose of a Bisolvon® product?

-No. It is very important to follow the dosage instructions in the consumer medicine information (CMI) found in the pack.
+No. It is very important to follow the dosage instructions indicated on the pack.

 9. How long can I take Bisolvon® for?

-Always see your doctor if your symptoms do not improve within one week.
+Always see your doctor if your symptoms do not improve within 5 days.
 Your medical practitioner can advise you whether you should continue to take Bisolvon®.
 Please always refer to the consumer medicine information leaflet or ask your doctor or pharmacist for the appropriate duration of medication in your specific case.

 10. May I take a higher dose than recommended to accelerate the treatment?

 Unless a doctor prescribes you a different dose you should follow the dose as indicated on the pack and in the consumer medicine information leaflet.

 11. What should I do if I have taken too much Bisolvon®?

 Seek medical advice if you have taken more than the recommended dose of any Bisolvon® product.
 Advice can be provided by a doctor, pharmacist or by calling the Poisons Information line in New Zealand on 0800 764 766.